overclocked/gothic/README.md

 When Google announced the planned migration to it's new Identity Service for api authorization and user authentication functionality, I had a devil of a time figuring out how to make it work.
-The documentation had a lot of promises for a streamlines user experience and a simplified developer experience, and I could not for the life of me figure out how to experience either of these blissful results.
+The documentation promised a streamlined user experience and a simplified developer process.
+But for the life of me, I could not figure out how to achieve either of these blissful results.

 As a result, through extremely close attention to some of the more cryptic